reinaseustache/Systems_Programming/README.md

 * readButtonPress.c
 * readButtonPress.h

 This project reads the number of times the user presses a button and lights up the binary number representing that value with two LEDs using the GPIO pins on the raspberry pi.
+It also uses the bcm2835 library.

 ### Project 5
 * I2C.c
 * I2C.h
 * PWM.c
-* PWN.h
+* PWM.h
 * MotorHat.c
 * MotorHat.h
 * Robot.c